Does Brown Sugar Go Bad? Tips on Storage, Shelf Life, and Restoration

 About the Author

-Sharon Chen is an Integrative Nutrition Health Coach, an author and a sous vide fanatic who believes food not only brings healing but also connection.
-As the creator of StreetSmart Kitchen, she's on a mission to help you find balance, ease, joy, and simplicity in the kitchen as you improve your well-being.
+Sharon Chen is an Integrative Nutrition Health Coach and author of the Complete Sous Vide Cookbook.
+She believes food not only brings healing but also connection.
+As the creator of StreetSmart Kitchen, she aims to make meal prep easier than ever and help you find balance, ease, joy, and simplicity in the kitchen as you improve your well-being.